 The Group's investments are measured at fair value for financial reporting purposes.
-The fair value of financial assets is based on the net asset value ("NAV") of the investment including all items of income, such as dividends, and expense.
-The main contribution to their NAV is the quoted closing price of Navient and the Company as at 31 December 2022.
+The fair value of financial assets is based on the net asset value of the investment.
+The main contribution to their NAV is the quoted closing price of the STC and the Company as at 31 December 2023, together with incentive fee and cash balances.
 Please see Note 5 for further details.